Privacy of Health Information (HIPAA)

 4. Hybrid Entity Designation

-- HIPAA regulations apply to organizations that qualify as “covered entities.”
-Covered entities include (1) health plans; (2) health care clearinghouses; and (3) health care providers who conduct certain electronic transactions, such as transmission of health care claims, health care payments, and enrollment in a health plan.
-Although the University does not primarily engage in any of these activities, some units within the University do perform functions that meet the definition of a covered entity.
-Pursuant to the Privacy Rule, the University has elected to be designated as a hybrid entity under HIPAA, as provided by 45 C.F.R. § 164.103 and 45 C.F.R. § 164.105.
+1. HIPAA regulations apply to organizations that qualify as Covered Entities.
+Covered Entities include health plans and health care providers who conduct certain electronic transactions, such as transmission of health care claims, health care payments, and enrollment in a health plan.
+Although the University does not primarily engage in any of these activities, some units within the University do perform functions that meet the definition of a Covered Entity.
+Pursuant to the Privacy Rule, the University has elected to be designated as a Hybrid Entity under HIPAA, as provided by 45 C.F.R. § 164.103 and 45 C.F.R. § 164.105.

-- A “hybrid entity” is defined as a single legal entity that is a covered entity, performs business activities that include both covered and non-covered functions, and designates its health care components as provided in the Privacy Rule.
-If a covered entity is a hybrid entity, the Privacy Rule generally applies only to its designated health care components.
-The University has designated the following units as health care components based upon one or more of the following criteria: (1) a component that would meet the definition of a covered entity if it were a separate legal entity; (2) a component that performs covered functions; or (3) a component that performs activities that would make it a business associate if it were a separate entity.
-Each designated health care component will comply with the HIPAA requirements, as applicable to the health care component and its covered functions.
-The designated health care components that provide business associate services will follow the HIPAA Regulations applicable to the designated health care component for which it is providing business associate services.
+2. “Hybrid Entity” is a single legal entity that is a Covered Entity, whose business activities include both functions of a Covered Entity, as regulated by HIPAA, and non-covered functions, and which has designated its health care components as provided in the Privacy Rule.
+If a Covered Entity is a Hybrid Entity, the Privacy Rule generally applies only to its designated Health Care Components.
+The University has designated the units described below as Health Care Components based upon one or more of the following criteria: (1) a component that would meet the definition of a Covered Entity if it were a separate legal entity; (2) a component that performs Covered Functions; or (3) a component that performs activities that would make it a Business Associate if it were a separate entity.
+Each designated Health Care Component will comply with the HIPAA requirements, as applicable to the Health Care Component and its Covered Functions.
+The designated Health Care Components that provide Business Associate services will follow the HIPAA Regulations applicable to the designated Health Care Component for which it is providing Business Associate services.

 5. Units of the University Covered by HIPAA Regulations

-The following units of the University have been designated as health care components, collectively known as the “Covered Components,” and are required to comply with HIPAA requirements:
+The following units of the University have been designated as Health Care Components, collectively known as the “Covered Components,” and are required to comply with HIPAA and HIPAA Regulations:

-- Office of Legal Affairs – when providing services to the University which, if external to the University, would make it a business associate for HIPAA purposes.
+5. Office of Legal Affairs – when providing services to the University which, if external to the University, would make it a Business Associate for HIPAA purposes.

-- Office of Compliance and Internal Audit – when providing services to the University which, if external to the University, would make it a business associate for HIPAA purposes.
+6. Office of Compliance and Internal Audit – when providing services to the University which, if external to the University, would make it a Business Associate for HIPAA purposes.

-- Office of Information Technology –when providing services to the University which, if external to the University, would make it a business associate for HIPAA purposes.
+7. Office of Information Technology –when providing services to the University which, if external to the University, would make it a Business Associate for HIPAA purposes.

-- Office of Risk Management – when providing services to the University which, if external to the University, would make it a business associate for HIPAA purposes.
+8. Office of Risk Management – when providing services to the University which, if external to the University, would make it a Business Associate for HIPAA purposes.

 6. Privacy Officer